google/santa/docs/binaries/santactl.md

 ## sync

 The sync command triggers an immediate full sync.
-More details on syncing are covered in the [Syncing Overview](../introduction/syncing-overview.md) document.
+For details on syncing, refer to the [Syncing Overview](../introduction/syncing-overview.md) page.

 ```sh
 ⇒  santactl sync